What is What is business process outsourcing? What is Business Process Outsourcing BPO?

 A medium business with 50-500 staff might outsource the labour-intensive accounting and finance functions to a team in the Philippines.
 Small business and entrepreneur

-It is common for small business owners to have a Virtual Assistant (VA) working for hem full time, remotely from the Philippines.
+It is common for small business owners to have a Virtual Assistant (VA) working for them full time and remotely from the Philippines.
 What are the different types of BPO?

 The type of business process outsourcing can be characterised by their specialisation, location, and size.
 Generalist or specialist BPOs

 Business process outsourcing is in the human resources and professional services sector.
 However, their services extend across all industries.
-The majority of BPOs are generalist, in that they offer a full range of professional services.
+The majority of BPOs are generalists, in that they offer a full range of professional services.

-Business process outsourcing typically operates form developing nations such as the Philippines, India, and Colombia.
+Business process outsourcing typically operates from developing nations such as the Philippines, India, and Colombia.
 They typically have cheaper cost-of-living and bigger populations.
 Different locations offer different advantages.
 Size of BPO

 The bigger BPOs employ more than 250,000 people.
 They are huge, global operations.
 Medium-sized BPOs range from 500-5,000 staff and offer a full range of services.
 The smaller BPOs might have 1-500 people.
 Functions of business process outsourcing

-A wide range of BPO companies in different parts of the world provide utmost services to their Western and local clients.
-Many of them have even earned awards and recognitions by award-giving bodies due to their performance on both the roles they take and on their way of taking care of the employees.
+A wide range of business process outsourcing companies in different parts of the world provide utmost services to their Western and local clients.
+Many of them even earned recognition by award-giving bodies due to their performance in both their roles and their level of care for the employees.

-Check out the top BPO companies in several outsourcing destinations below: Top BPO companies in the Philippines Top Indian BPO companies Top South African BPO companies Business Process Outsourcing (BPO) services
+Check out the top BPO companies in several outsourcing destinations below.
+Top BPO companies in the Philippines Top Indian BPO companies Top South African BPO companies Business Process Outsourcing (BPO) services

 Outsource Accelerator is the most trusted source for independent information & advisory for Business Process Outsourcing (BPO).
-We have over 4,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with, business process outsourcing.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2,500+ BPOs from different locations.

 What is Employee Satisfaction (ESAT)?
 What is employee satisfaction (ESAT)?

 Aside from quantitative aspects, qualitative evaluation of the survey is also crucial in determining whether your employees are satisfied or not.
 For example, one employee scores a good to a perfect rating for all other factors except for management perception.

-Outsource Accelerator has over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that ESAT is consistently high.
+Outsource Accelerator has over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2500 BPOs… all designed to make it easier for clients to learn more about managing an outsourcing team and ensuring that ESAT is consistently high.